The Fortune Teller (Caravaggio): Subject matter

 The painting shows a foppishly-dressed boy (in the second version the model is believed to be Caravaggio's companion, the Sicilian painter Mario Minniti), having his palm read by a Romani girl.
 The boy looks pleased as he gazes into her face, and she returns his gaze.
 Close inspection of the painting reveals what the young man has failed to notice: the girl is removing his ring as she gently strokes his hand.

-Fortune teller's deceit used as metaphor for Caravaggio's seductive illusionism
+Fortune teller's deceit as a metaphor

 Caravaggio's painting, of which two versions exist, shows a well-groomed, vain young man having his palm read by a Romani woman.
 The wily Romani woman is guilty of deceit, however: her seductive smile is false, and because the young man has been charmed off his feet by her beauty, he does not notice that she has meanwhile slipped the ring from his finger.
 In 1603 the poet Gaspare Murtola dedicated a madrigal to Caravaggio's Fortune Teller, in which he compares the deceit of the sensuous Romani woman with the illusionistic manner of Caravaggio, therefore implying that the viewer, like the young man, is the victim of duplicity.

 The madrigal is addressed to Caravaggio himself: